percona/k8spg-docs/docs/ReleaseNotes/Kubernetes-Operator-for-PostgreSQL-RN2.2.0.md

 * {{ k8spgjira(351) }}: Migration via PVC reutilisation fails REMOVE

-* {{ k8spgjira(355) }}: The Operator can now be deployed in multi-namespace ("cluster-wide") mode to track Custom Resources and manage database clusterts in several nameaspaces
+* {{ k8spgjira(355) }}: The Operator can now be deployed in multi-namespace ("cluster-wide") mode to track Custom Resources and manage database clusters in several namespaces

 ## Supported platforms